 How We Fulfill That Mission

-The UCIMC is a central hub for creative activity in East Central Illinois with a performance venue; art gallery and studios; radio station; media training facility; newspaper; Makerspace; book, zine, and instrument libraries; public-access computer center and help desk; and community data center and wireless network.
+The UCIMC is a central hub for creative activity in East Central Illinois with a performance venue; art gallery and studios; radio station; media training facility; newspaper; Makerspace; archive; book and zine library; public-access computers; community data center and wireless network.

 The UCIMC seeks to empower community members to come together to create art and narratives, and to implement community-based solutions to poverty and injustice.
 For example, residents of a chemically contaminated neighborhood used the UCIMC to organize a series of toxic tours and produce radio, video, and print pieces, including "Toxic Legacy: Douglas Park Residents in Their Own Words."
 This work helped alert the local city council and Illinois EPA to the problem and the site is largely cleaned up.